 Terms & Conditions

-The terms & conditions on your blog serve to clarify for your readers the ways you make money with your content.
+The terms & conditions on your blog serve to clarify for your readers how you make money with your content.
 An important one is affiliate marketing.
 Always mention in your posts that it might include affiliate links and that you might earn a commission.

 Check out this post for more info:

 Go to Posts > Categories to add a new category to your blog.
 My template came with many categories in it, but you can delete or add as you go.